aeblik/smartprod/README.md

 Donwload Files: Click on a File in the MinIO console

 ## Notes
-Adjust credentials and ports in '.env' if needed
+Adjust credentials and ports in `.env` if needed